rwynn/monstache-site/src/config.md

 The strategy to use for handling document deletes when custom indexing is done in scripts.

 !!! warning
 	Breaking change in versions [v4.4.0](https://github.com/rwynn/monstache/releases/tag/v4.4.0) & [v3.11.0](https://github.com/rwynn/monstache/releases/tag/v3.11.0).
-Monstache was saving routing foreach document in mongodb in a db called `monstache` collection `meta` using the same mongodb URL and credentials provided in config by default.
+Monstache was saving routing foreach document in MongoDB in a db called `monstache` collection `meta` using the same MongoDB URL and credentials provided in config by default.
 	Monstache was only saving this information if the document metadata was being altered via `_monstache_meta` in a script or via the API in a golang plugin.
 Monstache needed to save this information in order to locate and perform deletes in Elasticsearch if the corresponding document was deleted in MongoDB.
 	If you want to maintain this stategy use value 1.
 Otherwise, you can drop the `monstache.meta` collection as this is no longer used by default.

-But now this has changed to be stateless, you can read more: [discussion](https://github.com/rwynn/monstache/issues/55#issuecomment-382055317) & [commit](https://github.com/rwynn/monstache/commit/1e093e60c1b431c85bd4895b10b5b3885e420e0e)
+But now the default has changed to be stateless, you can read more: [discussion](https://github.com/rwynn/monstache/issues/55#issuecomment-382055317) & [commit](https://github.com/rwynn/monstache/commit/1e093e60c1b431c85bd4895b10b5b3885e420e0e)

 **Strategy 0** -default- will do a term query by document id across all Elasticsearch indexes.
 Will only perform the delete if one single document is returned by the query.